kinnala/scikit-fem/README.md

 ### Unreleased

+- Added: `ElementQuadN0`, a two-dimensional H(curl) conforming quadrilateral element
-- Added: `ElementTriN0`, a two-dimensional H(curl) conforming element
+- Added: `ElementTriN0`, a two-dimensional H(curl) conforming triangle element
 - Added: `ElementTetSkeletonP0`, extension of `ElementTriSkeletonP0` to
   tetrahedral meshes
 - Added: `Mesh.restrict` which returns a new mesh given a subset of elements or subdomain